NightfallRollup/nightfall-sdk/README.md

 #### Start the app

-Open the repository, navigate to the web-app and install the dependencies
+Open the repository, navigate to the web-app and install the dependencies:

 ```
 cd examples/web-app